Less Precise Can Be More Reliable: A Systematic Evaluation of Quantization's Impact on VLMs Beyond Accuracy: Related Work

 \section{Related Work}

-\paragraph{Quantization of Large Pre-trained Models.} Quantizing large models involves a trade-off between data-free Post-Training Quantization (PTQ) \citep{jacob2018quantization} and the more accurate but data-dependent Quantization-Aware Training (QAT) \citep{courbariaux2015binaryconnect}.
+\paragraph{Quantization of Pre-trained VLMs.} Quantizing large models involves a trade-off between data-free Post-Training Quantization (PTQ) \citep{jacob2018quantization} and the more accurate but data-dependent Quantization-Aware Training (QAT) \citep{courbariaux2015binaryconnect}.
 Applying QAT to foundational models requires fine-tuning on training or proxy datasets, creating a significant risk of catastrophic forgetting.
 While parameter-efficient methods like LoRA \citep{hu2021lora} help, the core tension between adaptation and forgetting remains an open problem.

-\paragraph{Quantization as a Regularizer.} Quantization is increasingly understood as an implicit regularizer that can improve generalization by finding flatter, more robust minima in the loss landscape \citep{hochreiter1997flat, tallec2023revisiting,qt-dog2025}.
-However, this effect has only been studied on weight-only quantization and exclusively through the lens of accuracy and domain generalization.
+\paragraph{Quantization as a Regularizer.} Quantization is increasingly understood as an implicit regularizer \citep{askarihemmat2022qreg} that can improve generalization by finding flatter, more robust minima in the loss landscape \citep{hochreiter1997flat, askarihemmat2022qreg, qt-dog2025}.
+However, this effect has been studied only for weight-only quantization and exclusively through the lens of accuracy and domain generalization.
 Its impact on a wider range of reliability metrics, and how it interacts with a model's pre-training source (e.g., WIT \citep{radford2021learning} vs. LAION \citep{schuhmann2022laion}), remains largely unexplored.
-In this work, we will consider quantization as a complex operation that can act as a regularizer, and study its impact on several reliability detentions, where each benchmark aims to answer two critical questions: what does quantizing a model do to its attributes, and how can these changes help us understand quantization to the fullest